MetaboComp/test/README.md

   The unbiased VS stems from being tuned in the inner CV loop.

 ## Installation
-Install `devtools` to be able to install packages from GitHub.
+Install `devtools` to be able to install packages from Git repositories.

 Install `MUVR` package by: